-Joey Logano finished second in the Advance Auto Parts Clash at Daytona International Speedway Sunday afternoon.
+Joey Logano finished fifth in the Ford EcoBoost 400 at Homestead-Miami Speedway Sunday afternoon.